antonbabenko/terraform-cost-estimation/README.md

 As you probably know, **Terraform state and plan files may contain secrets and sensitive information** which you don't want to send anywhere to get cost estimates.
 There is a solution that is supported, secure, and easy to put in your continuous automation process.

 All you need to do is to process the Terraform state or plan file with [terraform.jq file](https://github.com/antonbabenko/terraform-cost-estimation/blob/master/terraform.jq) which is available in this repository.

+> Make sure that JQ version 1.6 is installed.
+Many Linux distributions install older version by default, and you need to update it as described in the [official documentation](https://stedolan.github.io/jq/download/).

 `terraform.jq` creates **anonymized cost keys** sufficient to perform cost estimation.